Stephanie Fu

 phd student | EECS @ UC Berkeley

 I am a PhD student at BAIR advised by Trevor Darrell.
-I have been supported by the College of Engineering Fellowship and NSF GRFP.
+I have been supported by the College of Engineering Fellowship and am currently funded by the NSF GRFP.

 Previously, I graduated from MIT with an MEng in computer science (advised by Phillip Isola) and bachelors degrees in computer science and music.
 During my undergrad, I was fortunate to work on exciting research under Bill Freeman, Yoel Fink, and Phillip Isola.